xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 ### Limitation with Keyword: Fragments

 In the above section, we saw how a fragmented packet with a non zero offset value is filtered out.
-The limitation of the keyword Fragments is it can be used only for offset values greater than 0.
-If we want to filter out all the initial fragments we will not be able to do by this keyword.
+The limitation of the keyword Fragments is, it can be used only for offset values greater than 0.
+If we want to filter out the initial fragments (FO=0), we will not be able to do by this keyword.
 For example consider the below packet

 It has More Fragment = 1 and Fragment Offset = 0.
 Therefore this is the initial fragment.